Welcome to Librarium Online!

-- Skaven Warlords may go up to 20pts over their magic item limit providing that they do not exceed 250pts in total.
-The Appendix Plague Lord is no longer permitted: he is replaced by the Plague Lord from the Lustria book.
-Those who want to use a Plague Lord but only have the Skaven book can PM me for the stats.
+- Skaven Warlords may go up to 20 points over their magic item limit providing that they do not exceed 275 pts in total.
+The Appendix Plague Lord is no longer permitted.

-- Empire characters who do not take a Runefang may go up to 20pts over the magic item limit providing that they do not exceed 250pts in total.
+- Empire characters who do not take a Runefang may go up to 20pts over the magic item limit providing that they do not exceed 275 points in total.